10 Entry-Level IT Jobs and What You Can Do to Get Hired

 What projects are you currently working on?

-Requirements: University courses, college courses, apprenticeships, and professional experience are great ways to enter this career path.
+Requirements: Many employers will require at least a bachelor’s degree in computer science, computer systems engineering, business administration, or a related discipline.
+They may also require related professional certifications.

-IT security coordinators (also called information security analysts) are tasked with protecting a company’s computer networks and systems.
-This involves planning and implementing security measures and quickly addressing security breaches should they occur.
+Information security analysts (also called cybersecurity analysts) protect a company’s computer networks and systems from attacks and hacks.
+This involves planning and implementing security measures and quickly addressing security breaches as they occur.
 As technology continues to advance, so does the need for robust security.

 Develop your skill set through an entry-level information security certification like the CompTIA Security+.
-Many information security analysts have qualifications in information assurance or computer science.
-If you can’t land an information security coordinator position immediately, try getting your foot in the door with an IT support or IT technician position, and build experience from there.
+Many information security analysts have a bachelor’s degree in information assurance or computer science.
+If you can’t land an information security analyst position immediately, try getting your foot in the door with a help desk or IT technician position and build experience from there.

 Four common information security analyst interview questions